Skip to main content

 • Nursing station

-• Eight private rooms (five single-bed, three double-bed) for outpatient or inpatient studies.
-These are general-purpose rooms that can be used for examination, specialized procedures (e.g. intravenous glucose tolerance test) or interviews.
-All rooms have private restrooms, and all but one have a private shower.
+• Three private rooms for outpatient studies.
+These are general-purpose rooms that can be used for examinations, specialized procedures (e.g. intravenous glucose tolerance test) or interviews

 • Desktop computers to be used by research coordinators